 credits of MUST 5005 in any semester; thus, it is possible to

+extend the remediation over two semesters.
 Option B entails the student's studying independently and retaking

 the failed sections of the examination at the end of the first semester